rohit-lakhanpal/publish-your-saas-offer/README.md

 3. **Search for SaaS Accelerator**: Enter “SaaS Accelerator” in the search bar.

-4. **Verify Publisher**: In your search results, ensure that Microsoft is the listed publisher.
+4. **Verify Publisher**: In your search results, ensure that "Microsoft Commercial Marketplace" is the listed publisher.

 5. **Initiate Deployment**: Click "Create" and select a "Basic Deployment".

-6. Add complete the template & hit create.
+6. Fill out the required information in the "Create SaaS Accelerator" page click "Review + create", then "Create".

 <p align="right">(<a href="#readme-top">back to top</a>)</p>